CVIR-Lab/SynMars/README.md

 Currently, you can download **SynMars-TW** samples, we will soon release all the data.

+If you use **SynMars-TW** for your research, please cite the paper：
+'''

+'''

 **Reference**

 [1] Xiong, Y., Xiao, X., Yao, M., Liu, H., Yang, H., & Fu, Y. (2023).
 MarsFormer: Martian Rock Semantic Segmentation with Transformer.
 IEEE Transactions on Geoscience and Remote Sensing.
 61,1-16.